NCAS-CMS/cms-website/_drafts/ozone-redistribution.md

 A new task `retrieve_ozone` runs before the UM, and checks the input data required for the OR code is available.
 It then sets up symlinks to the orography and ozone ancillary in a directory: `share/data/ozone_redistribution`.
-It also sets up a symlink to the ozone file the model will use in: `share/data/etc/ozone`.
+It also sets up a symlink to the ozone file the model will use for the first year of the simulation in `share/data/etc/ozone`.
-For the first year of the run this is just the original ozone ancil.
+This just points to the original ozone ancil.

 The UM uses an optional configuration (`app/um/opt/rose-app-ozone.conf`) which tells it to use the ozone file defined above.
 It also specifies some additonal STASH needed for the OR: